jacobcoughenour/jacobcoughenour/content/posts/liquidglass/index.md

 {{< figure src=normal.png width=320 >}}

 {{< code lang=glsl filename=liquidglass.gdshader >}}
+uniform sampler2D screen_texture : hint_screen_texture;
+uniform float radius : hint_range(0.0, 1.0, 0.1);

+vec3 sdgCircle(in vec2 p, in float r) {
+    float d = length(p);
+    return vec3(d-r, p/d);
+}

+void fragment() {
+	vec3 sdg = sdgCircle(UV - 0.5, radius);

-// todo
+	// signed distance
+	float d = sdg.x;

+	// convert the gradient to a normal vec2 normalxy = normalize(sdg.yz);
+	vec3 normal = vec3(normalxy, 1.0);
+	normal = normal * 0.5 + 0.5;

+	if (d < 0.0) {
+		COLOR.rgb = normal;
+	} else {
+		COLOR.a = 0.0;
+	}
+}
 {{< /code >}}

-We have the normal map for a cone now, so now we need to flatten the normal in the center and round out the edges.
+It looks great until you realize this is the normalmap for a cone and not a sphere.
+You can We have the normal map for a cone, so now we need to flatten the normal in the center and round out the edges.
 I ended up making a side profile view of this to verify my math and I ported it to WebGL so you can play with it below.
 The left side is the normal of our liquid glass shape and the right side is a side profile so we can visualize the depth the normal map is implying.

 {{< shader >}}
 uniform float edge_distance; // default(0.25) hint_range(0.0, 0.5);
 uniform float edge_roundness; // hint_range(0.0, 1.0);
-uniform bool debug_normals; // default(true)
+uniform bool show_normals; // default(true)

 vec3 sdgCircle(in vec2 p, in float r) {
 	float d = length(p);